mattneub/Programming-iOS-Book-Examples/README.md

-These are the **complete downloadable code examples** for my books, _iOS 8 Programming Fundamentals With Swift_ (<http://shop.oreilly.com/product/0636920034278.do>) and _Programming iOS 8_ (<http://shop.oreilly.com/product/0636920034261.do>) - now **revised for iOS 8** (and **Swift**).
+These are the **complete downloadable code examples** for my upcoming books, _iOS 9 Programming Fundamentals With Swift_ (<http://shop.oreilly.com/product/0636920044345.do>) and _Programming iOS 9_ (<http://shop.oreilly.com/product/0636920044352.do>).

-The Swift language keeps changing and occasionally breaks some of the examples, but they were all correct the last time I looked.
-If there's a problem, it's likely just an exclamation mark or something that needs to be added; I'm sure you can figure it out until I get around to fixing it.
+Examples have been revised for Swift 2.0 and Xcode 7.
+At the time of this writing, the examples are complete for the first book; for the second book, we're done up through chapter 12.
+Please keep in mind that chapters 13 and following of the second book have _not yet been revised_.

 If you find these examples helpful and you haven't purchased the books, please consider doing so.

-The downloadable code and screenshots for the previous editions have been moved off to subfolders "iOS7bookExamples" and "iOS6bookExamples".
-The code for the earlier editions have been archived as "iOS5bookExamples.zip" and "iOS4bookExamples.zip".
+The downloadable code for the two previous editions has been moved off to subfolders "iOS8bookExamples" and "iOS7bookExamples".
+The code for the earlier editions has been removed.

 Matt Neuburg